zramsay/eris-cli/docs/tutorials/getting-started.md

 node app.js
 ```

-The first time you run the script it should tell you that the value is `5` or whatever value you entered into the `setStorageBase` job of the epm.yaml from the [previous tutorial](/docs/tutorials/getting-started/#step-3-deploy-your-ecosystem-application-using-smart-contract-templates).
+The first time you run the script it should tell you that the value is `5` or whatever value you entered into the `setStorageBase` job of the `epm.yaml` from earlier in this tutorial.
 Then it will prompt you to change the value.
 The second time you run the script it should tell you that the value is whatever you entered the first time and so on.

 Congratulations, you've just made your very own smart contract backed application on a permissioned blockchain!
 If you had any trouble with this step please see our trouble shooting guide -> [^11]